 - a-c.
 Visual resources are those physical features that make up the environment, including landforms, geological features, water, trees and other plants, and elements of the human cultural landscape.
 A scenic vista, then, would be a publicly accessible vantage point such as a road, park, trail, or scenic overlook from which distant or landscape-scale views of a beautiful or otherwise important assembly of visual resources can be taken-in.
 As generally described in the Environmental Setting and Surrounding Land Uses section, above, this area is defined by rural residential uses.
 The project would not result in a substantial damage to scenic resources or substantially degrade the visual character or quality of the site and its surroundings.
-The project site is currently undeveloped.
-New structures would be constructed for a winery and residence.
-These structures would include a building form to create an agricultural theme consistent with the context of the surrounding project area and would not exceed a height of 35 feet.
-Materials would include standing seam metal roofing and wood board and batten siding.
-The winery would be located approximately 104 feet from the centerline of Mount Veeder Road and 208 feet from the nearest residence.
-Minimal tree removal is proposed and there are no rock outcroppings visible from the road or other designated scenic resources on the property.
-The proposed winery would be partially screened by the existing trees at the project site.
-No winery structures are proposed on slopes of 15 percent or greater.
-Therefore, the County's Viewshed Protection Program is not applicable to the subject site.
+The project site is currently developed with a primary residence and second dwelling unit and vineyards.
+A winery building and utility building are proposed.
+The proposed winery building would feature an agricultural architectural style with plaster with stone trim on the lower level and board-and-bat wood exterior on the upper level.
+Corrugated metal is proposed for the roof along with a corrugated metal cupola.
+Up to 28 trees, including 19 oak trees, would be removed to make the required safety improvements to the existing driveway and there are no rock outcroppings visible from the road or other designated scenic resources on the property.
+State Highway 29 is identified as a Viewshed Road.
+However, the County's Viewshed Protection Program is not applicable to the proposed project as no construction is proposed on slopes in excess of 15 percent.
+The proposed winery structure would not be visible from any public roadways because of the existing site topography.
 Because there is minimal visual impact from the road, there is a less than significant impact to a scenic vista. - d.
-The construction of the winery building and associated infrastructure improvements may result in the installation of additional lighting that may have the potential to impact nighttime views.
-Although the project is in an area that has existing nighttime lighting, the installation of new sources of nighttime lights may affect nighttime views.
+The installation of lighting that may have the potential to impact nighttime views is proposed on the proposed winery structure as part of the project.
 Pursuant to standard Napa County conditions of approval for wineries, outdoor lighting would be required to be shielded and directed downwards, with only low level lighting allowed in parking areas.
-As designed, and as subject to the standard conditions of approval, below, the project would not have a significant impact resulting from new sources of outside lighting.

-6.3 LIGHTING - PLAN SUBMITTAL
+As subject to the standard conditions of approval, below, the project would not have a significant impact resulting from new sources of outside lighting. - 6.3 LIGHTING PLAN SUBMITTAL - a.

-- a.
 Two (2) copies of a detailed lighting plan showing the location and specifications for all lighting fixtures to be installed on the property shall be submitted for Planning Division review and approval.
 All lighting shall comply with the CBC. - b.
 All exterior lighting, including landscape lighting, shall be shielded and directed downward, shall be located as low to the ground as possible, shall be the minimum necessary for security, safety, or operations; on timers; and shall incorporate the use of motion detection sensors to the greatest extent practical.
 All lighting shall be shielded or placed such that it does not shine directly on adjacent properties or impact vehicles on adjacent streets.
 No flood-lighting or sodium lighting of the building is permitted, including architectural highlighting and spotting.
 Low-level lighting shall be utilized in parking areas as opposed to elevated high-intensity light standards.
 Lighting utilized during harvest activities is exempt from this requirement. - 4.16 GENERAL PROPERTY MAINTENANCE LIGHTING, LANDSCAPING, PAINTING, OUTDOOR EQUIPMENT STORAGE, AND TRASH ENCLOSURE AREAS - a.
 All lighting shall be permanently maintained in accordance with the lighting and building plans approved by the County.
 Lighting utilized during harvest activities is exempt from this requirement.